 Greater tree cover and fewer roads along this stretch of North America provide opportunity for wildlife migration and create a critical link for connectivity, and therefore biodiversity and ecological integrity, between the boreal forests of the North with the Appalachian Mountain range to the south and east of the Adirondack Mountains.
 Indeed, the A2A corridor forms the obvious link between two wildways designated by the Wildlands Network™—the Eastern Wildway© just to the east of the Adirondacks and the Arctic/Boreal Wildway© to the north of Algonquin Park.

-When I first explored the A2A, Lilith Wyatt was Coordinator for the A2A Collaborative.
+David Miller serves as Executive Director for the A2A Collaborative.
+But when I first explored the A2A Corridor, Lilith Wyatt was Coordinator for the Collaborative.
 “There’s a very distinct Precambrian shield from the boreal forest down to the Adirondacks,” Wyatt said.
 The A2A corridor lies on the southern end of the Canadian Shield, the largest exposed region of undisturbed North American continental crust and some of the oldest rock on earth.
 Its mountains, now eroded to hills, formed a region of North America thought to be the first area to permanently rise above sea level.
 Composed mostly of igneous rock scarred by glaciers, the Canadian Shield is a land of thin soil, granite outcrops, eroded ridges supporting a forest of fir, pine, and spruce interspersed with temperate deciduous species, and valleys brimming with wetlands and lakes.

 The exposed shield to the north is U-shaped, hugging the shores of Hudson Bay.
 To the south, the shield stretches into the U.S. as the Superior Upland around the Great Lakes and southeast into New York to include the dome of the Adirondacks.
 However, the shield narrows where it crosses into New York in a virtual bridge, called the “Frontenac Arch,” or sometimes “Axis.”